Redislabs-Solution-Architects/redisbank-microservices/README.md

-# About this repository (work in progress, first release coming 'soon')
+# About this repository

-This repository uses Redis core data structures, Streams, RediSearch and TimeSeries to build a Java/Spring Boot/Spring Data Redis Reactive application that shows a searchable transaction overview with realtime updates as well as a personal finance management overview with realtime balance and biggest spenders updates.
+This repository uses Redis core data structures, Streams, RediSearch, RedisJSON and TimeSeries to build a distributed Java/Spring Boot/Spring Data Redis Reactive application that shows a searchable transaction overview with realtime updates as well as a personal finance management overview with realtime balance and biggest spenders updates.
 UI in Bootstrap/CSS/Vue.

 Features in this demo:

-- Redis Streams for the realtime transactions
+- Redis Streams for the transactions events
 - Redis TimeSeries for the balance over time
 - RediSearch for searching transactions
 - Sorted Sets for the 'biggest spenders'
+- RedisJSON for storing transactions and accounts
 - Redis hashes for session storage (via Spring Session)

 ## Architecture